Fockea edulis K.Schum.

 Fockea edulis is a caudiciform plant with twisted tuberous roots and thin branches that climb on any available support.
-The tuber is gray with wart-like tubercules.
-The caudex is up to 2 feet (60 cm) in diameter and grows faster if it is covered with soil.
-The thin vine branches are up to 13 feet (4 m) long.
+The tuber is gray with wart-like tubercules and grows up to 2 feet (60 cm) in diameter.
+Branches are up to 13.1 feet (4 m) long.
 Leaves are green, oval and up to 1 inch (2.5 cm) long.
 It will lose some leaves in winter but rarely goes completely leafless.
-Flowers are whitish-green, vygie-like and up to 0.6 inch (1.5 cm) across and usually appear in summer.
-This plant is dioecious, with male and female flowers on separate specimens.
+Flowers are whitish-green, up to 0.6 inches (1.5 cm) across and usually appear in summer.
+This plant is dioecious, have male and female flowers on separate specimens.
 It produces grey-green seed pods on pollinated female plants.

 How to Grow and Care

 Light: These plants prefer partial shade.
 They can tolerate full sun but need a little sun protection during the hottest part of the day.

 Soil: Fast-draining soil mix is the best soil for your Fockea to drain excess water.

 Hardiness: Fockea edulis can tolerate temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.